-I want to write, but my ability feels stifled but should and shouldn’t.
-So at some point you just have to say fuck it, and write in order to keep from bursting at the seams.
+I want to write, but my ability feels stifled by should and shouldn’t.
+So at some point you just have to say fuck it, and write to keep from bursting at the seams.

 First, I may be going for a promotion at work.
 It’s the most basic of promotions: full-time.
 But, it’s a step up none-the-less.
 It isn’t even for sure the position will be open.
 And if it is, it will be offered company wide.
 I’ll have to apply and interview.
 But with my manager saying she’d wave the 1-year of employment recommendation before full-time is offered, I guess I have some chance.
 I suppose it boils down to who all applies.
 I’m a contender, but if someone is more or better qualified, well they’d be an asset to our team.